 Only we like TV.
 We really like TV.
 We love and worship TV like the pagan god it is.
-To the extent that we have to put hourly limits on ourselves, as if we were thirteen year olds who would watch 24-7 if given the chance (yes).
-While we have scaled back from having all the channels, we still co-dependently cling to HBO and Showtime.
+To the extent that we have to put hourly limits on ourselves as if we were thirteen-year-olds who would watch 24-7 if given the chance (yes).
+While we have scaled back from having all the channels, we still co-dependently cling to HBO and Showtime in a tight rotation.
 We’ve pondered at least dropping the premium channels, but then we remember that no Showtime means no Billions, and no Shameless.
 And no HBO means no Last Week Tonight, and no access to The Wire which we are finally watching about 15 years late.
 We say to each other “we could just wait until these things get to Netflix.”
 And then we laugh and laugh.

-Paul’s oldest is heading off to college in the fall, causing us to re-examine every item on the budget, and we are once again considering just how much we need our cable TV.
+Our youngest are both in college, causing us to re-examine every item on the budget.
+We are once again considering just how much we need our cable TV.
 Perhaps it is time for us to consider finally cutting the cord.
 Paul is advocating walking away from the madness.
 I, however, am having anticipatory withdrawal (is that a thing?), and am resisting what I know to be the voice of reason.

 Paul: Frugality and addiction are meeting on the battlefield for me, and frugality is currently winning the day.
-We are looking to save pennies everywhere we can for the poker trip.
-And Penelope* is about to head off for college.
+We are looking to save pennies everywhere we can right now.
 Paying over $200 a month for television is just absurd.
 Something has to give, and I’m ready to go all Che Guevara on Verizon.

 Heather: I have to admit, I see your point.
-But Superstore!
+But Abbot Elementary!
 Jeopardy!
-You would have to give up watching the Celtics’ rebirth.
-And I would have to release my hold on my beloved, long beleaguered Redskins.
+You would have to give up watching the Celtics.
+And I would have to release my hold on my beloved, long beleaguered Commanders.
 I just don’t know if I can do it!